base-org/web/apps/base-docs/tutorials/docs/2_nft-minting-with-zora.md

 ### ERC-1155 Tokens

-This tutorial assumes that you are able to write, test, and deploy your own ERC-1155 tokens using the Solidity programming language.
-If you need to learn that first, check out our content in [Base Camp].
+This tutorial assumes that you are familiar with the properties of ERC-1155 tokens, but you don't need to know how to write one.

 ### Vercel